-I am Martin Godfrey, I am a medical doctor and have over 25 years’ experience in the health sector.
-During this time I have gained a great deal of experience in nutraceutical science and pharmaceutical research.
-I joined Minerva Research Labs after many years of work in medicine as well as in the food and aesthetics worlds.
-I have been regularly involved in writing and broadcasting on anti-ageing and aesthetics, most recently authoring a series of leading articles in the Aesthetics Journal.
+More about me: I am Martin Godfrey, a medical doctor with over 25 years of experience in the health sector, specifically in nutraceutical science and pharmaceutical research.
+I joined Minerva Research labs three years ago after working in medicine, food and the aesthetic world.
+I have been regularly involved in writing and broadcasting on anti-ageing and aesthetics and have authored a series of leading articles in the Aesthetics Journal.

-But strangely, the skin we all look at day in day out is in fact just a layer of dead cells.
-The outer layer of the epidermis, the ‘stratum corneum’ is as inert as the surface of your kitchen table.
-The really interesting stuff is hidden in the thick, living dermis that exists below the epidermis and is plentifully supplied with blood vessels and nerves.
-It’s a healthy dermis you really need to be trying to develop.
+When you get down the specifics, strangely the skin we look at day in and day out is in fact just a layer of dead cells.
+The outer layer of the epidermis, the 'stratum corneum' is a basic component.
+The interesting stuff is hidden in the thick, living dermis that exists below the epidermis and is plentifully supplied with blood vessels and nerves.
+It's a healthy dermis you really need to be trying to develop.

 The dermis on the other hand, being filled with collagen and elastin to keep us looking young; red and white blood cells to nourish us and deliver bacteria killing antibodies; fat to keep us warm and a plethora of nerves and hormones, is the living layer that truly keeps us alive.